divinenaman/divinenaman/README.md

 ## Hey there!, I am Naman <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 #### I am a Computer Science student from India.
-Currently I am mostly working on Web Developement Projects and would love to collaborate with you all.
+For a while I have been passionately involved in Open Source development and would love to collaborate with y'all.

 ## Technologies: